Education:

 Biography:

-Marc Tumeinski, PhD, has taught as an adjunct at Anna Maria since 2009, until his appointment as a Visiting Assistant
+Marc Tumeinski, PhD, has taught as an adjunct at Anna Maria since 2009, and full time since 2015.

 Courses Taught at Anna Maria: